 Volunteer programme details

-- White Rhinoceros Social Behavior: Examining the social dynamics of white rhinoceroses including territoriality and aggression as well as home range preferences, mate guarding, and marking behaviors.
+- White Rhinoceros Social Behavior: Examine the social dynamics of white rhinoceroses, including territoriality and aggression, as well as home range preferences, mate guarding, and marking behaviors.

 - Cape Mountain Zebra Feeding Ecology in Fynbos: Explore the fynbos up close, as we hike in search of the local populations of Cape Mountain Zebra to document their herds and locations via individual photo IDs.